bright/new-www/_posts/2020-01-04-using-cognito-with-nest-js.md

 ```

 I have added two endpoints:
-* register - the `AuthCredentialsDto` will use register user in Cognito,
+* register - API endpoint to register user
-* authenticate - which will the `AuthCredentialsDto` and authenticate User in Cognito.
+* authenticate - API endpoint to authenticate user

-###### Please note that in Cognito we add requirements accodring to which password should have at least 8 characters, in my example, I have added some validation at the controller level.
+###### Please note that in Cognito we add requirements according to which password should have at least 8 characters, in my example, I have added some validation at the controller level.

-Our interface declaration looks like:
+Our Dto's interface declaration looks like:

 ```
 export interface AuthRegisterDto {
   email: string;